frankt716/cse-191-fall23/rec04.lagda.md

 The first occurence is x is bound but the second occurence of x and y are free.

 If it is too confusing we can rename the bound variable without changing its meaning: (∃z.
-P(z)) ⇒ R(x, y).[^2] You're probably familiar with this already:
+P(z)) ⇒ R(x, y).[^2] You're probably familiar with this principle already:

 ```math
   \begin{align}